James-E-A/cerdicator/Readme.rst

 (2) Both Mr. Singel and Dr. Soghoian are being truthful in their reports

 (3) The brochure acquired at the conference was both genuine (actually published by Packet Forensics) and truthful (the product it advertises performs as claimed)

-I reached out to both Wired and Dr. Soghoian on May 8th, 2021 to see about getting a copy of the brochure, which I could not find online; I will update this document when or if I hear back.
-(In retrospect, I probably should have CC'd Ryan Singel, too…) **EDIT:** I'm an idiot and didn't realize that they included the relevant pages at the end of their paper. 😳

 .. _`Ryan Singel`: http://ryansingel.net/
 .. _`Christopher Soghoian`: https://www.dubfire.net/